marichig/nodal-set-openings/README.md

 This repository contains MATLAB code used to explore the stability of nodal set crossings in Laplacian eigenfunctions on deformed rectangles.

-A [copy of the thesis](Thesis%20Full%204-22.pdf) is also included in this repository.

 ## Description of Files:

 1. [```build_perturbed_square```](build_perturbed_square.m): Function that returns a [```polyshape```](https://www.mathworks.com/help/matlab/ref/polyshape.html) describing the deformed rectangle.
 Specify via arguments the ```cellWidth``` and ```cellHeight``` of the near-rectangular domain.
 Perturbations may also be placed on both the left and right side of the domain by setting ```bothSides``` to be ```true```.
 Three types of domain perturbations are available, specified by parameter ```boundaryFunction```: